jklewis99/hypertriviation/README.md

 ## Frontend
 The frontend is built using React and TypeScript.
-See the `README.md` in [`/frontend`](/frontend/README.md) for all specifications are running the front end.
+See the `README.md` in [`/frontend`](/frontend/README.md) for all specifications for running the front end.

-To Make new components:
+Transpile/Compile code for local browser (after navigating to the root of this folder)
 ```
-npx generate-react-cli component MusicPlayer
+# ~/hypertriviation/
+cd frontend
+npm start
 ```

 ## Acknowledgements